reduviidae/deep_forest_api/README.md

 - In your third tab, run 'anycable-go --host=localhost --port=3334'

 This will provide the backend API as well as the websockets connection.
 Please see the AnyCable documentation for further help: https://docs.anycable.io/#/using_with_rails

+Once the backend is up and running, you can start the client: https://github.com/reduviidae/deep_forest_client

 # The Deep Forest